Nishiki, Kumamoto: World War II

+Government

+Nishiki has a mayor-council form of government with a directly elected mayor and a unicameral town council of 11 members.
+Nishiki, collectively with the other municipalities of Kuma District, contributes two members to the Kumamoto Prefectural Assembly.
+In terms of national politics, the town is part of the Kumamoto 4th district of the lower house of the Diet of Japan.

 Flag

 The current town flag was adopted in 1956, however there is no formal flag law codifying this.
 The flag is green with a town emblem in the center.
 The emblem is a stylized katakana ニNi of Nishiki.
 The circle "symbolizes a reconciliation and the mountain, the river and the sun do the town located in the center of Kuma Basin which is expanding to the future".